neffers/untitled-cryptography-project/md_docs/lib_modules.md

       - `Connection`
     - Description:
       - If a database at db_filename doesn't exist, creates a new database at that location with the SQL schema and returns it, otherwise returns the database at db_filename.
-  - initialize_key
-    - Parameters:
-      - `str` key_filename
-    - Return Type:
-      - `RSAPrivateKey`
-    - Description:
-      - If a key exists at key_filename, loads and returns the `RSAPrivateKey`, otherwise generates a new `RSAPrivateKey`, stores it at key_filename and returns it.
   - bad_request_json
     - Parameters:
       - `ServerErrCode` err, `str` comment